Feed Your Holiday Soul: Comfort Food Recipes from Virginia Chefs and Artisans

 So who better than libation legend Todd Thrasher to supply the headlining cocktail for your holiday soiree?
 Thrasher’s spin on a classic “I am Virginia” Old Fashioned is sure to impress and nod to the nostalgia of Virginia.

-We hope you can bring these four delectable recipes to life this December, and be on the lookout for more recipes from local chefs using Virginia ingredients in our new recipes section. from all of us at Virginia Foodie, here’s wishing all of you a very happy (and hearty) holiday season!
+We hope you can bring these four delectable recipes to life this December.
+Be on the lookout for more culinary delights from local chefs using Virginia ingredients in our new Recipes section.
+From all of us at Virginia Foodie, here’s wishing each and every one of you a very happy (and hearty) holiday season!

 Header Illustration is a collaboration between Miriam Weirich and VA Foodie.